gauravreddy08/Xtinguish/README.md

 ## How to use it ?

 In addition, our algorithm generates weather information and the fire's intensity.
 In contrast to existing wildfire detection systems, our proposed solution is a amalgam of the Internet of Things (IoT) and Machine Learning that aims to provide a one-stop shop for all the needs necessary to minimise wildfire damage.
+Check out a demo at [**🤗 Hugging Face Spaces**](https://huggingface.co/spaces/gaurxvreddy/Xtinguis)

 ## What it does ?